-Well, the bottom of the Toe Post isn’t much bigger than the knot you make for your DIY kit.
-We haven’t had anyone yet say that it bothers them.
+Well, the bottom of the Toe Post isn’t much bigger than the knot you make for your DIY kit, so you shouldn’t.

 If you do feel it, feel free to experiment with trimming or sanding it down just a bit at a time to get the feeling you want.

 2) Step 2 – Lace up your kit, Amuri style